-Help kids bridge the hungry hours before dinnertime with good-for-you snacks they’ll actually eat.
+Help kids bridge the hungry hours before dinnertime (and slip in a little extra nutrition) with healthy after-school snacks they’ll actually eat.

 The dipping sauce is protein-rich Greek yogurt sweetened with applesauce and flavored with a dash of almond extract and cinnamon.